 This features is new in Java 14 Features list.
 Sometimes finding NullPointerException becomes difficult as Java stack trace only shows the line number where the NPE exists, but it doesn’t show the name of object whose value is null.
 In this case we manually figure out the object whose value is null.
-After introduction of this new feature compiler will show the exact object name whose value is null but we have do some setting before making use of the new feature.
-For that we have to set VM option -XX:+ShowCodeDetailsInExceptionMessages which enables the new feature as by default it is disabled.
-Suppose we have a class NPETest as in below code snippet.
+After introduction of this new feature, compiler will show the exact object name whose value is null but we have do some setting before making use of the new feature.
+For that we need to set VM option -XX:+ShowCodeDetailsInExceptionMessages, which enables the new feature as by default it is disabled.
+Let’s consider a class NPETest as in below code snippet.

 If we run above code, we will get following massage in Java 13 or before versions.

 If we run above code using JDK-14, we will get the following message: